sockjs/sockjs-erlang/README.md

      Close an active SockJS connection with code and reason.
 If code and reason are skipped, the defaults are used.

+ * **sockjs:info(connection) -> proplist()**

+     Sometimes you may want to know more about the underlying connection.
+This method returns a proplist with few attributes extracted from the first HTTP/websocket request that was coming to this connection.
+You should see:

+       * peername - ip address and port of the remote host
+       * path - the path used by the request that started the connection
+       * headers - a set of headers extracted from the request that may be handy (don't expect to retrieve Cookie header).

 The framework-specific calls are more problematic.
 Instead of trying to explain how to use them, please take a look at the examples.